This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 What are the signs and symptoms of a VSD?

 Your child may not have any signs and symptoms if the opening is small.
-The most common sign of a VSD is a heart murmur.
-He may also have any of the follow signs and symptoms:
+The following are common signs and symptoms that may develop:

 - Sweating, especially after eating

-- Difficulty breathing or a fast heart rate
+- Trouble breathing, fast breathing, or a fast heart rate

 - Pale skin or blue lips and fingernails